moderndatacompany/dataos.info/docs/resources/pager.md

     [:octicons-arrow-right-24: Create and manage a Pager](#how-to-create-and-manage-a-pager)

--   :material-list-box-outline:{ .lg .middle } **How to configure a Pager manifest file?**
+-   :material-list-box-outline:{ .lg .middle } **How to configure the manifest file of Pager?**

     ---

-    Discover how to configure a Pager manifest file by adjusting its attributes.
+    Discover how to configure the manifest file of Pager by adjusting its attributes.

     [:octicons-arrow-right-24: Pager attributes](/resources/pager/manifest_attributes/)